CamoLover/GoogleDorksResearch/README.md

 -------------------------------------------------------------------------------------------------
 //TO DO
 More function to do :
-  -Add file type search
+  - Add file type search
-  -Add make the programs with function
+  - Add make the programs with function
-  -Add tkinter or sometihng else to make it in a windows and more users friendly -Compile to .exe
+  - Add tkinter or sometihng else to make it in a windows and more users friendly
+  - Compile to .exe